Charyf/sig/README.md

 ------- | -------
 Symbol  | Argument must respond to a method with this name Module  | Argument must be of this module
-Array   | Argument can be of any type found in the array true    | Argument must be truthy false   | Argument must be falsy
+String  | Will be 'constantized' and asserted as Module Array   | Argument can be of any type found in the array true    | Argument must be truthy false   | Argument must be falsy